 Baby Delivery Process

-The Department of Obstetrics and Gynecology at Winthrop-University Hospital has prepared this detailed information for you about every aspect of the baby delivery process, starting with the day or evening you go into labor and arrive at our renowned New Life Center.
+The Department of Obstetrics and Gynecology at NYU Winthrop Hospital has prepared this detailed information for you about every aspect of the baby delivery process, starting with the day or evening you go into labor and arrive at our renowned New Life Center.

 You’ve been dreaming about this day since you first learned you were pregnant.
 Your obstetrician examined you, told you how far along you were and predicted your “due date.”
 That’s when your maternal clock started ticking!

 When your Obstetrician Tells You to Report to the Hospital

 - You will go directly to the New Life Center located on the First Floor of the North Pavilion at NYU Winthrop Hospital.